 Title: Per Diem Staff Developer

-Morningside Center is seeking experienced, resourceful educators strongly committed to social and emotional learning (SEL) to join our team of staff-developers in transforming schools.
-Our per diem staff developers provide ongoing support to schools in implementing our evidence-based programs for grades pre-k to 12.
-Morningside Center provides extensive orientation and on-going support to our staff developers.
+Our per diem staff developers provide training and ongoing, on-site support to help schools implement our evidence-based programs for grades pre-K to 12.
+Morningside Center provides extensive orientation and support for our staff developers.

-- Facilitating workshops for teachers to prepare them to teach Morningside Center's curricula.
+- Facilitate workshops for teachers to prepare them to teach Morningside Center's curricula

-- Coaching teachers in teaching lessons from our curricula by providing demonstration lessons in their classrooms, co-facilitating lessons with the teacher, observing the teacher and providing feedback, and conducting conferences with the teacher.
+- Coach teachers in teaching lessons from our curricula by providing demonstration lessons in their classrooms, co-facilitating lessons with the teacher, observing the teacher and providing feedback, and conducting conferences with the teacher

-- Communicating regularly with supervisory staff at Morningside Center about progress, highlights, and challenges, including written reports.
+- Provide detailed reports and accounting of work performed, and communicate regularly with supervisory staff at Morningside Center about progress, highlights, and challenges

 Our ideal candidate has the following qualifications: